computamike/MSPressErrata/README.md

 ### How it's going to work
 I'm suggesting that we create a document that would allow users to fork, add errata and re-submit it.

+### So - What's the format?
+Well I only have Errata for 1 book (because that's the book I'm reading) but I've created a file based on the isbn number of the book.
+That file contains :

+* The Title,
+* The authors,
+* A list of erata

+### How do I reference a section?
+Phyical books is fairly simple - use the page number and paragraph to identify areas where there are mistakes.
+For Ebooks this is somewhat more complicated,  I've used the idea that the location should describe how to get to that location in your reader of choice.
+So - for example :

+3. Designing and implementing WCF Services > Objective 3.6: Version a WCF service> Objective review

+equates to :
+* Go to "3.
+Designing and implementing WCF Services" - you might be able to get there through your Table of Contents
+* Next - within that section look for "Objective 3.6: Version a WCF service"
+* Finally within that section look for "Objective review"